rubenerd/rubenerd.com/content/post/2020/a-technical-admission.md

 - thinkpad
 location: Sydney
 ---
 The title of this post reads more like a ticket to a trade show or industry event.
 But it's something I've likely long since realised, but am only grappling with the implications now.

-I've been mulling on the implications of that 2003 VHS–Betamax article I wrote about yesterday, and realised I had the opposite problem that Jack Schofield described.
+Specifically, I've been mulling on [that 2003 VHS–Betamax article](https://rubenerd.com/accuracy-and-the-whole-product-concept/) I wrote about yesterday, and realised I had the opposite problem that Jack Schofield described.

 I was always one of those people who had to obsessively research everything I bought.
 I know this, because I still am.
 I'd pour over Sim Lim Square and Funan Centre computer part price lists as a kid trying desperately to ink out any conceivable advantage in performance I could find for the precious little money I had.
 That was a long sentence.
 Even when I came second in a writing contest and suddenly had $800 to throw around, I was dithering whether to go with RAMBUS or a Pentium Pro.